outsinre/outsinre.github.com/_posts/2018-03-26-policy-routing.md

 ---
 layout: post
-title: iproute2, iptables, ipset, dnsmasq
+title: Policy Routing
 ---

 1. toc
 {:toc}

+This post is the successor of [WireGuard](/2018/03/20/wireguard/).

 # Policy Routing

-1. We can set a MARK on packet and/or CONNMARK on connection with iptables.
-2. We can also set up iproute2 *rule* based on MARK.

-Policy routing could be accomplished based on IPs or domains.
-In the [WireGuad](/2018/03/20/wireguard/), we collect IP set periodically and add relevant routes which is not smart enough as we most IPs of non-CN set are not blocked by ISP.
-All traffic, by default, is routed to WireGuard except those within CN IP set - WireGuad blacklist.
-Another WireGuad blacklist routing scheme over *dnsmasq* is [dnsmasq-china-list](https://github.com/felixonmars/dnsmasq-china-list).
-I will leave it on your own.
+Policy routing could be accomplished based on bare IPs or domains.
+[WireGuard](/2018/03/20/wireguard/) post subscribes and updates IP sets periodically and adds relevant routes, which lacks flexibility as most IPs of the WireGuard set are not blocked by ISP.
+All traffic, by default, is routed to WireGuard except that of the CN set.
+The CN set can be called WireGuard blacklist.
+Another blacklist routing schema based on *dnsmasq* is [dnsmasq-china-list](https://github.com/felixonmars/dnsmasq-china-list).

-An improved method is generating a much smaller IP set of blocked domains.
-We then route packets to those IPs through proxy or VPN while the remaining through default gateway.
-Then *dnsmasq* and *ipset* come to help.
-All traffic, by default, is routed as normal while those blocked by ISP to WireGuad - whitelist.
+Rather, WireGuard whitelist maintains a much smaller IP set of blocked domains - blocked IP set.
+Only route traffic of blocked set to WireGuard table while leaving the rest to the *main* table.
+All traffic, by default, is routed as usual.

+Usually, each IP set corresponds to a domain set.
+For instance, the blocked IP set mainly derives from the blocked domain set though ISP may decide to add on individual IPs to the list occasionally.

+In a nutshell, blacklist, whitelist and their sub-list can combine to realize policy routing as long decent routing rules and/or tables are configured.
+However, all the following configuration steps only involve whitelist set.
+To support other sets, just introduce extra routing tables and rules.

 # Terminology

-1. A route refers to entries that direct packets flow.
-Route table is a collection of routes.
-2. A rule decides which route table to look up.
+1. A routing rule decides which routing table to look up.
+2. A routing table is a collection of routes that refer to entries that direct packets.
-3. Iproute2, iptables, dnsmasq, and ipset together do smart routing, namely policy routing.
+3. Iproute2, Iptables, Ipset and Dnsmasq together do smart routing, namely policy routing.

+# Principle

+1. Dnsmasq serves as a smart DNS service, maintaining domain sets: blocked domain set, non-blocked domain set, and sub-sets.
+2. A relevant kernel Ipset is created in respond to each domain set.
+3. Dnsmasq updates blocked Ipsets on the fly.
+4. Iptables set a MARK on Ipsets.
+5. Iproute2 rules and tables route packets based on Iptables MARK.

-# iproute2
+# Iproute2 Tutorial

-*iproute2* is successor of the old *ifconfig*, providing userspace utilities for controlling TCP / IP networking and traffic control in Linux, including routing, interfaces, tunnels, and traffic control.
+1. *iproute2* is successor of the ancient *ifconfig*, providing userspace utilities for TCP / IP networking and traffic control in Linux, including routing, interfaces, tunnels, and traffic control.

-Predefined identifiers (number and name pairs) are located under */etc/iproute2/*.
+2. Predefined identifiers (number and string name pairs) are located under */etc/iproute2/*.
+An item can be either referenced by its number or name.
 For example, table *254 main* is where we update routes mostly.

-The routes *metric* (or the *preference* alias) is to [set preference](https://serverfault.com/a/648279) among routes with equal specificity.
-It's similar to rule's *preference*.
+3. A *metric* or *preference* is to [set preference](https://serverfault.com/a/648279) among routes or rules with equal specificity.

-Check rules and routes:
+Check routing rules and routes:

 ```bash
 root@tux ~ # man [ ip-route | ip-rule ]